The 20 Best Movement Disorders Doctors Near Me

 London, ENG, GB

-Andrew Lees practices in London, United Kingdom.
+Andrew Lees practices practicing medicine in London, United Kingdom.
 Mr. Lees is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Progressive Supranuclear Palsy Atypical, and Deep Brain Stimulation.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Progressive Supranuclear Palsy Atypical, and Deep Brain Stimulation.

 Elite in Movement Disorders